 - The development of industries and other individual professions

-- The planning, development, and control of real estate
+- The planning, development, and control of the real estate

 - Providing licensing and regulatory services to all industries and strategic projects which fall under the free zones jurisdiction